thisisthor/lectures/sessions/01/README.md

 Who | What
 --- | -----------
 Group 1 | What is a protocol?
-Explain the range of protocols that exists Group 2 | Who is Tim-Berners Lee and what did he do?
+Explain the range of protocols that exists Group 2 | What is web 1.0?
 Group 3 | What is Web 2.0?
 Group 4 | What is Open Source?